rroshann/soccer-analytics-mongodb/README.md

 ## Project Overview

-This project demonstrates mastery of NoSQL databases by building a full-stack soccer analytics application with:
+This project demonstrates mastery of NoSQL databases by building a full-stack soccer analytics application that transforms a relational SQLite database into a MongoDB document store and provides comprehensive analytical capabilities.
+The platform includes:

-- **MongoDB** for flexible data storage and complex queries
+- **MongoDB** for flexible data storage and complex queries with denormalized document structure
-- **Flask** web interface with 7 interactive queries
+- **Flask** web interface with 7 interactive queries accessible via both web UI and RESTful APIs
-- **Machine Learning** model for match outcome prediction (50% accuracy)
+- **Machine Learning** model for match outcome prediction (50% accuracy) using Gradient Boosting
-- **25,979 matches** from 11 European leagues
+- **25,979 matches** from 11 European leagues spanning 2008-2016
-- **11,060 players** with FIFA attributes over time
+- **11,060 players** with FIFA attributes tracked over time
-- **299 teams** with tactical attributes
+- **299 teams** with tactical attributes and historical performance data

 ---